-An effective safeguarding policy will:
+An effective policy will:

-- Cover the event's commitment to safeguard children in all aspects of work including adopting a zero-tolerance approach to child abuse. - Make it clear that safeguarding is everyone's responsibility. - Describe all forms of harm and the ways in which the event may expose children and at-risk adults to risk of harm. - Include definitions for: - o Child - o Adult at risk - o Child protection - o Adult at risk categories of abuse (the 10 categories of abuse are: discriminatory, domestic abuse, financial or material, modern slavery, neglect, organisational, physical, psychological, self-neglect, sexual) - o Safeguarding - Make it clear that all children and adults at risk have equal rights to protection. - Link to other relevant policies including whistle-blowing and disciplinary policies. - Link to relevant national and international legislation.
-Input from relevant internal and/or external experts will be invaluable here. - Link to relevant procedures, including those for responding to safeguarding concerns, clear lines of safeguarding accountability and escalation processes. - Contain key contacts, including internal event staff, external statutory agencies, and nominated safeguarding focal points. - Be clearly written and easy to understand. - Be officially endorsed and overseen by staff at the highest level of the event. - Apply to all staff, volunteers, carers, or other representatives/people acting on behalf of the event.
+- Cover the event's commitment to safeguard children in all aspects of work including adopting a zero-tolerance approach to child abuse. - Make it clear that safeguarding is everyone's responsibility. - Describe all forms of harm and the ways in which the event may expose children and at-risk adults to risk of harm. - Include definitions for: - o Child - Adult at risk - Child abuse - Safeguarding - Make it clear that all children and adults at risk have equal rights to protection. - Link to other relevant policies including whistle-blowing and disciplinary policies. - Link to relevant national and international legislation. - Link to relevant procedures, including those for responding to safeguarding concerns. - Be clearly written and easy to understand. - Be officially endorsed and overseen by staff at the highest level of the event.

-• Involve consultation with adults at risk, children, parents/carers, and staff as part of the initial development and on-going review of the policy.
+- Apply to all staff, volunteers, carers, or other representatives/people acting on behalf of the event. - Involve consultation with adults at risk, children, parents/carers, and staff as part of the initial development and on-going review of the policy.